mmagsino/wf-github-api/README.md

 # WF Exam

-> A Spring based web application that searches github public projects and does basic analytics activity based on the contributors 100 commits.
+> A Spring based web application that searches github public projects and does basic analytics based on the activity of the contributors commits.

 ## Requirements.